Beulah Culbertson Archives and Special Collections Policy Statements

 Scope of Collections

-Rare Books’ primary collecting areas are published materials on: Mississippi University for Women, its history and culture; Mississippi history; Mississippi authors; works supporting current faculty research and instruction; the history of women in Mississippi; and women’s leadership in the southeastern United States.
+Rare Books’ primary collecting areas are published materials on: Mississippi University for Women, its history and culture; Mississippi history; Mississippi authors; works supporting current faculty research and instruction; the history of women in Mississippi; and Mississippi women’s leadership.
 In addition, a copy of publications produced by Mississippi University for Women intended for consumption by parties outside of the university is housed in the Rare Book Library.
 There are no restrictions on chronological or geographical coverage.
 Collection materials are primarily in English, with secondary coverage of Western European languages.

 In addition, books from the circulating collection may be transferred to the rare books collection if they meet two or more of the following criteria: